tvrjuana/forecasting-air-pollution-beijing/README.md

 ![decompose](./images/wanliu_decompose.png)

-Once again the above chart is only for the Changping Station; however, the charts for the other stations showed similar trends, seasonal, and residuals.
+Once again the above chart is only for the Wanliu Station; however, the charts for the other stations showed similar trends, seasonal, and residuals.

 <b>Observations</b>
 - The Observed plot shows the average weekly PM10 values.